-122. We carry out an:
+123. We carry out an:

-- announced visit when it is important for the provider to be 'on site' and in a position to respond to our enquiries - unannounced visit when the information we receive relates to poor practice of staff in the setting and in particular, how they are meeting the requirements of the Early Years Foundation Stage in delivering learning and care for children. - 123.
-When arriving for all investigation visits the inspector must ask to see the registered person, or in their absence the manager, introduce themselves and confirm their identity by showing the inspector identification and authorisation document.
+- announced visit when it is important for the provider to be 'on site' and in a position to respond to our enquiries - unannounced visit when the information we receive relates to poor practice of staff in the setting and in particular, how they are meeting the requirements of the early years foundation stage in delivering learning and care for children. - 124.
+When arriving for all regulatory visits the inspector must ask to see the registered person, or in their absence the manager, introduce themselves and confirm their identity by showing the inspector identification and authorisation document.